RenchTG/lc3-decompiler/README.md

 A decompiler for LC-3 (Little Computer 3) assembly architecture.
 Converts the .TEXT and .SYMBOL sections from an object file into high-level C-like pseudocode.

+Heavily inspired and aided by https://www.backerstreet.com/decompiler/introduction.php.
+The best introduction and explanation of decompiler design/algorithms I could find online.

 ## Features

 - **Disassembly** - Converts LC-3 object files to readable assembly with symbol resolution